Don’t have time to read? Then give it a listen.

 The second point is accountability.
 You have to create an environment for yourself where you have to answer for your moments of weaknesses in this journey of self-control of yours.
 If you are not accountable for the pleasurable moments where you give up on your determination just to browse through memes on Facebook, you will keep having these moments.
 So how to hold yourself accountable?

 It can simply be done by keeping a notebook where you write to yourself about how much progress you’ve had on a given day.
 For every moment of failure, write “FAILURE” in all-caps and try to decrease your number of FAILUREs each day.

 While holding yourself accountable to your future self through time-tracking and self-review can be effective, being accountable to someone else is much, much better.

 Let me give you my example.
-When I was in a Cadet College (a military based academic institution for high schoolers), for most of the tasks, there was always a senior brother I was accountable to.
+When I was in a Cadet College (a military-based academic institution for high schoolers), for most of the tasks, there was always a senior brother I was accountable to.
 So I always did what I had to do, in time.
 Now in university, I don’t have that anymore, I can justify procrastination much more easily if I want.
 It certainly downgraded my productivity.

-- You can make a group among your friends, and have a weekly meeting to where you have to share your progress or failures.
+- You can make a group among your friends, and have a weekly meeting where you have to share your progress or failures.

-- You can tell a friend you want to finish something by a certain date, and you’ll buy them something or do something for them if you don’t finish your task by given time.
+- You can tell a friend you want to finish something by a certain date, and you’ll buy them something or do something for them if you don’t finish your task by a given time.